idlesign/makeapp/README.md

 Or you just want to participate in the development of some other app.

-Use `up` initialize tools and the environment to develop that application.
+Use `tools` and `up` commands to initialize tools and the environment to develop the application.

 ``` bash
 ma tools